 Rockwell Automation Inc (ROK) is a leading specialty industrial machinery business with stocks listed in the US.
-It opened the day at US$333.35 after a previous close of US$343.57.
-During the day the price has varied from a low of USD333.35 to a high of USD345.71.
-The latest price was USD343.66 (25 minute delay).
+It opened the day at US$275.69 after a previous close of US$275.44.
+During the day the price has varied from a low of USD275.575 to a high of USD281.5.
+The latest price was USD281.47 (25 minute delay).
 Rockwell Automation is listed on the NYSE.
 All prices are listed in US Dollars.

 How to buy shares in Rockwell Automation

 - Search for Rockwell Automation.
 Find the share by name or ticker symbol: ROK.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Rockwell Automation.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?

 - Rockwell Automation key stats

 - Is Rockwell Automation stock a buy or sell?

 - Is Rockwell Automation suitable for ethical investing?